 Like “it was a bad Apple-1”.
 But no bad Apple-1 exist, those are all unique and valuable.
 Like “the Steve Jobs hype is over”.
 Steve Jobs death had an influence, but it was more a wake-up call to see the high value of rare and unique vintage computer.

 Often other factors play a role.
-Sometimes the real reasons are known to the curator of the Apple-1 Registry.
-It has nothing to do with the Apple-1 itself.
-Not everyone is looking for an Apple-1, that was cleaned and modified to make it look better.
+Sometimes the real reasons are known to the curator of the Apple-1 Registry but it is confidential.
+It has mostly nothing to do with the Apple-1 itself.
+Not everyone is looking for an Apple-1, that was cleaned and/or modified to make it look better.